bytedeck/bytedeck/README.md

 1. Open a terminal
 2. Move into the project directory:
 `cd ~/Developer/hackerspace`
-3. Build the containers:
+3. Build the containers (db, redis, celery, and celery-beat):
 `docker-compose build`
-4. Start 4 of the containers (the database, redis, celery, and celery-beat):
-`docker-compose up`
-5. Keep an eye out for errors as it goes through each step *(currently celery and celery-beat are not working, but you can ignore them for now)
-6. Initialize the database with some key data in a new terminal:
-`bash init_public_schema.sh`
-7. ALTERNATE - RUN LOCALLY: If the web container isn't working for you, or you find developing in a container annoying, you can run the django app locally:
+4. Start the postgres database container (db) `docker-compose up db`
+5. For development, let's run the django app in a vertiual environment instead of using the web container:
    1. Create a python virtual environment (we'll put ours in a venv directory):
    `virtualenv venv --python=python3.5`
    Note: 3.5 is important, if you try a different python version you may get some migration inconsistancies or other problems!